Towards an equitable balance between economic growth and job creation

 Create an employment development and skills finance institution

-The idea is that the informal sector and smaller business operation can use this avenue as a savings and loans facility, instead of using the bigger banks for such transactions.
-Regulations of course will have to be drawn up as regards to qualifications and conditions, but access to such an institution should be created to encourage development and employment strategies.
+The informal sector and smaller business operation should use this avenue as a savings and loans facility, instead of using the bigger banks for such transactions.
+Regulations will of course have to be drawn up with regard to qualifications and conditions, but access to such an institution should be created to encourage development and employment strategies.
 In fact, limited or non-taxation principles can be applied to such groups, depending on their levels of growth and expansion.

-Other institutions may wish to pour funds into this institution, if government can provide tax incentives for such investment practises.
+Other institutions may wish to help fund this institution, if government provides tax incentives for such investment practices.

 Big business and labour

-However, the cost of labour particularly has resulted in South African businesses not being globally competitive.
-The issue of the present inflexible labour legislation needs to be revisited, as one seeks to obtain a balance between the interests of business and labour in South Africa.
+However, the cost of labour in particular has resulted in South African businesses not being globally competitive.
+The issue of the present inflexible labour legislation needs to be revisited, in order to obtain a balance between the interests of business and labour in South Africa.

-We simply need to find ways to equitably balance the scales of employment, production and growth.
+We need to find ways to equitably balance the scales of employment, production and growth.

-It should also provide projects which involved labour intensive programmes.
+It should also provide projects with labour-intensive programmes.
 These initiatives can be conducted within rural areas, or developed on the peripheries of urban areas.
-The influx to urban areas increases the rate of unemployed persons, and as such we need to reduce urban economic stress.
+Because the influx to urban areas increases the rate of unemployed persons, we need to reduce urban economic stress.